 We no longer know what we want, what matters most to us, and we end up living life according to a set of priorities that don’t actually serve us very well.
 We work harder and harder, but nothing that we do fills our tanks.
 And without a clear idea of where we’re going off track, we have no ability to find a lasting solution.

 Solution: Find Your Own Voice

 To reclaim a sense of calm in your life, you must find your own voice.

 Start by carving out a little more time to listen.
 Find a little more quiet in your life.
 Whether that means turning off the social media feed with all its picture-perfect families, or taking a step back from the friend who is always encouraging you to lean in, find a way to reduce the amount of information you are receiving from other people about how you should be investing your time.
 Listen for what bubbles up.
 What do you want?

 Pay attention to the times during your day that you are curious, absorbed, joyous.
-What makes you want to learn more?
-What makes you laugh?
-What do you wish you had more of?
-What parts of your life are most fulfilling now?
+What makes you want to learn more and what makes you laugh?
+What do you wish you had more of and what parts of your life are most fulfilling now?

 Each of these questions will you point you in the direction of your own voice.
 Stay curious.
 Stay positive.
 Keep listening to uncover the things that are your deepest priorities.
 Practice uncovering what matters most to you.